Are Skin Diseases Contagious?

 Fungal infections

 Fungal infections are a broad term for a range of different skin diseases including athlete’s foot and yeast infection.
 They can be contracted in a variety of ways, such as direct contact with an infected object or by breathing in with fungal spores.
 Fungal infections usually grow best in slightly acidic environments, which is why they are often found on damp surfaces like the area around a swimming pool or shower.
-Your Dermatologist can treat most fungal infections with antifungal medicines, including creams and tablets.
+Your Dermatologist in London can treat most fungal infections with antifungal medicines, including creams and tablets.

 Non-contagious Skin Conditions